River West Luxury Apartments

 Once an industrial center, the community’s former warehouses and factories have been transformed, albeit not at the frenzied pace of nearby hotspots.
-The resulting, largely residential area is a bit quieter than its showy neighbors, but River West luxury apartments still offer access to the hustle and bustle just across the Chicago River or Kennedy Expressway.
+The resulting, largely residential area is a bit quieter than its showy neighbors, and our luxury apartments for rent in River West in Chicago still offer access to the hustle and bustle just across the Chicago River or Kennedy Expressway.

-River West Chicago apartments can bring surprising value.
-Some pet-friendly studios in amenity-rich developments go for less than $1,700 per month.
-Two-bedroom, two-bath luxury units are plentiful at around $3,500.
+Renting River West apartments in Chicago can bring surprising value.
+Some pet-friendly studios in amenity-rich developments go for $1,500 + per month.
+Two-bedroom, two-bath luxury units are plentiful at around $3,000 +.

-There is an adventurous sophistication available to residents of River West lofts in Chicago.
+There is an adventurous sophistication available to residents of River West.
 The community reflects a modern aesthetic set on industrial underpinnings.
-A most recent addition, the 23-story, $80 million Avenir residential development, features studio apartments with space-maximizing robotic furniture high above what used to be a parking lot.
+A most recent addition, The Westerly, affectionately referred to as “Hipster Highway” is conveniently situated close to the expressway and has generously sized bike lanes leading into downtown.

 Three major Chicago thoroughfares — Milwaukee Avenue, Grand Avenue and Division Street— frame the neighborhood, making transportation around the city easy.
 Plus, the Kennedy Expressway makes leaving all the commotion a snap.